-Delhi: Fresh clashes erupt between pro and anti-CAA groups in Maujpur, two metro stations closed
+Violence and arson in Delhi’s Maujpur area after fresh clashes erupt between pro and anti-CAA groups

-Meanwhile, the police said four cases have been registered in connection with violence during protests on Sunday.
+A reporter of Scroll.in was on the spot and saw a group of men set one of the shops on fire.
+The men had faces smeared with saffron and were carrying rods and sticks.
+They chanted “Har Har Mahadev” and “Modi, Modi, Modi”, as they threw stones and bricks at the homes and shops near Maujpur chowk.
+The arson took place near the site of a pro-CAA protest.

+Further ahead, a police official told Scroll.in that anti-CAA protestors had set a vehicle on fire.
+Around 3.45 pm, another round of tear gas was fired by Delhi Police.
-Fresh clashes broke out on Monday between pro- and anti-Citizenship Act protestors for the second consecutive day in Delhi’s Maujpur area, PTI reported.
-The Delhi Metro Rail Corporation closed the entry and exit gates of Jaffrabad and Maujpur-Babarpur stations for security reasons.

-Police fired tear gas shells to disperse the mob and others tried to pacify the groups.
-Heavy security has been deployed in Jaffrabad metro station area as women continued to protest against the amended citizenship law, ANI reported.
+In the morning, Delhi Metro Rail Corporation had closed the entry and exit gates of Jaffrabad and Maujpur-Babarpur stations for security reasons.
+The police had fired tear gas shells to disperse the mob and others tried to pacify the groups.
+Heavy security was deployed in Jaffrabad metro station area as women continued to protest against the amended citizenship law.

+Trouble started on Sunday after local Bharatiya Janata Party leader Kapil Mishra decided to hold a rally in the Jaffrabad area in favour of the amended citizenship law.
+He asked the police to remove the anti-CAA protestors within three days.

 The Jaffrabad metro station was closed on Sunday morning and the Maujpur-Babarpur station was closed in the evening after stone-pelting incidents were reported in the area.